-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash, as defined above n.
-Increase/decrease in net assets o.
-Employee benefit liabilities
+For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash, as defined above.

+n.
+Increase/decrease in net assets

 Income not distributed is included in net assets.
 Movements in net assets are recognised in consolidated profit and loss.